Asics Gel Hyper Tri 2 Review Facts

 , this shoe is probably not the best suited for them.
 As a racing

 shoe in general though, this would probably work decently well.
-In particular however, this is a great shoe for triathletes thanks to its technology and useful features.
+In particular, this is a great shoe for triathletes thanks to its technology and useful features.